Winter

 A gift from my mother, this necklace is sentimental.
 She selected it for me as a sixteenth birthday present.
 At the time, I loved it.
 It symbolized the mature, put-together person I wanted to be.
 How could I just grow out of it?
 I asked myself this while trying to find ways to make it work, to make it match the person I felt I was inside.
 I battled to pair it with silver chains, stacked it with my favorite necklaces, and even altered its linkage, yet these attempts were in vain.
 The only proof: the battle scars worn into the soft gold.
 Now, it just sits on my vanity, a gentle presence.
 I hope that one day the person I wanted to be four years ago will come to be, and I will feel right wearing it again. – Nikita P.

-To learn more about Nikita’s necklace and label, stay tuned for a special episode of The Museum of Where We Are podcast to debut this spring/summer!
+To learn more about Nikita’s necklace and label, listen to The Museum of Where We Are Podcast, Season 4, Episode 6!

 Rice Paper Floor Lamp